dpck/depack/documentary/3-1-babel.md

 %FORKERR example/babel-normal-output% -->

-The named import syntax on _CommonJS_ modules is not supported unless there is an ECMA6 version of the script.
-Therefore it's good idea to publish the module file also with the build.

 <!-- Not working and not going to, because hey, we need to make sure that the CommonJS only exports a single `default` module don't we, Node.JS?
 But presto it works with _Babel_! -->